Call to speak to a Licensed Insurance Agent

 For male patients, Medicare provides coverage for up to 35 external catheters per month.
 For women, Medicare will cover one pouch per day (or a metal cup each week).

 When the catheter is considered to be a prosthetic device, Medicare will usually provide coverage.
 They will also typically cover them in some other situations, such as hospice care.

 Medicare Part B covers 80 percent of the costs of your Purewick catheters.
 You will pay for the remaining 20 percent as coinsurance.

-Part C Coverage for Purewick
+Medicare Advantage (Part C) Coverage for Purewick

 However, they will provide additional benefits as well.
 What additional benefits they provide and what the costs for these added benefits are will depend on what plan you have.

 So, when it comes to Medicare coverage for Purewick, you will need to contact your Part C provider (or, if you are shopping for a Part C plan, the plans you are considering) to see if they will cover Purewick for you.